Living Arrangements (Temporary & Permanent)

 Will our belongings be put into storage?

 We are looking into the need and the viability of providing storage for you while you don’t have access to your home and at other times, and we will come back to you once we have an agreed proposal.
-With the chaperone service in operation, some of you may feel this may no longer be required.
+With the chaperone service in operation, some of you may feel this is no longer required.

 However, we know that many of you will still be interested in the potential of storage for your belongings even with the chaperone service in operation.
 We are reviewing what we can do on storage, and although we don’t have all the answers at the moment we will come back to you with some next steps as soon as we can.
 Please use the chaperone service to collect necessities, valuables or anything with sentimental value.
 We acknowledge you can’t take everything with you, so please speak to us about your specific needs.